embroidery-space/xsp-specs/ursa/oxs.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).

-Here are some specification conventions:
+### Specification conventions:

 1. All element and property names SHOULD be in [snake case](https://en.wikipedia.org/wiki/Snake_case).

-Here are common data types used in this specification:
+### Common data types used in this specification:

 - `string` - Represents a sequence of characters encoded in UTF-8.
 - `integer` - Represents a whole number without a fractional component in base 10.

-  Currently, only unsigned integers are expected to be used.
+  -  Currently, only unsigned integers are expected to be used.

 - `number` - Represents a numeric value that can be either an integer or a floating-point number.

-  Currently, only unsigned number are expected to be used.
+  - Currently, only unsigned number are expected to be used.

-  Stringified floating-point numbers can contain a decimal separator (period, `.`).
+  - Stringified floating-point numbers can contain a decimal separator (period, `.`).
   Only the period (`.`) is allowed as a decimal separator.

-  However, there are some software that use a comma (`,`) as a decimal separator.
+  - However, there are some software that use a comma (`,`) as a decimal separator.
     Therefore, it is RECOMMENDED to normalize the string before parsing the value.

-  The exponential notation is not expected to be used, but it should be supported.
+  - The exponential notation is not expected to be used, but it should be supported.

 - `color` - Represents a hexadecimal representation of an RGB color.

-  The color value is specified as a six-character string (`RRGGBB`) without a leading `#`.
+  - The color value is specified as a six-character string (`RRGGBB`) without a leading `#`.
 Each component (`RR`, `GG`, `BB`) is a two-digit hexadecimal number (`00` to `FF`) representing the red, green, and blue color channels, respectively.

-  In addition to specific color values, the special value `nil` is allowed, indicating the absence of a color.
+  - In addition to specific color values, the special value `nil` is allowed, indicating the absence of a color.

 - `boolean` - Represents a logical value and can have one of two states: `true` or `false`.

-  Only lowercase strings are allowed.
+  - Only lowercase state strings are allowed.

-  However, there are some software that use uppercase strings.
+  - However, there are some software that use uppercase strings.
     Therefore, it is RECOMMENDED to normalize the string before parsing the value.

 ## `chart`